vitabaks/postgresql_cluster/roles/update/README.md

 - Make sure there are no long-running transactions
   - no more than `max_transaction_sec`
   - Stop, if long-running transactions detected
+- Update the pgBackRest package on the backup server (Dedicated Repository Host).
+  - Note: This task runs only if the backup host is specified in the 'pgbackrest' group in the inventory file, and the variable `target` is set to '`system`'.
 #### 2. UPDATE: Secondary (one by one)
 - Stop read-only traffic
   - Enable `noloadbalance`, `nosync`, `nofailover` parameters in the patroni.yml